Additional Admission Requirements for Vocational Nursing Programs

 Vocational Nursing program applicants will be required to take and pass the HESI entrance examination with a minimum score of 70% (scores will be rounded to the nearest whole number) in addition to passing a standardized entrance exam.
 The required 70% composite score will be calculated based on the results of four sections including Math, Reading Comprehension, Grammar and Vocabulary & Knowledge.

-Applicants will only be required to retake the section/(s) they scored less than 70%.
+Applicant composite score that is below 70% will only be required to retake the section/(s) they scored less than 70%.
 The retake must be taken within 60 days of the previous attempt.
 If the retake is not attempted within 60 days of the previous attempt, the applicant will be required to retake all sections of the HESI exam.

 Applicants who do not pass the HESI exam with the required scores must wait a minimum of 7 calendar days before retaking the exam.